folio-org/docs/content/en/docs/Access/Requests/requests.md

 1. [Find the request you want to move.](#searching-for-requests)
 2. In the **Request Detail** pane, select **Actions > Move request**.
 3. In the **Select item** window, select the item you want to move the request to.
-If the current request type is not allowed, a Current requests type not allowed for selected item dialog appears.
-4. Click **Confirm** to allow the request to be converted.
-A confirmation message appears and the request appears under the item you selected.
+4. If the current request type is not allowed you will need to choose an allowed type in the **Select request type** dialog and click **Confirm** to allow the request to be converted.

 ## Reordering the request queue for an item